cameronbaney/cameronbaney/README.md

 # Hi, my name is Cameron Baney
-Senior Frontend Engineer with over 10 years experience, specializing in JavaScript/TypeScript, React, and Vue..
+Senior Frontend Engineer with over 10 years experience, specializing in JavaScript/TypeScript, React, and Vue.
 My experience in design and UX helps create quality user friendly websites and software.

 I am Developer on the Checkout Extensibility team at [Shopify](https://shopify.engineering), focusing on the frontend.